 Appendix D. Software

-D.1 Accounting Guidance for Internal Use Software Costs
+D.1 Accounting Guidance for Internal Use Software and Cloud Computing Arrangements

-The following accounting guidance is provided to assist System financial accounting staff in determining the appropriate accounting treatment for internal use software, whether it is purchased from a vendor, internally developed, or significantly modified for use by the Federal Reserve Banks.1 This guidance will also be used for recording charges associated with a cloud computing arrangement containing a software license element, if certain conditions are met.
-This information expands on the requirements in the Financial Accounting Manual (FAM)'s Chapters 1 (Section 4.21) and 3 (Sections 30.50, 30.80, and 30.95) and further highlights the underlying accounting principles that relate to software assets and expenses.2 The accounting treatment of costs incurred to purchase or develop internal use software is influenced by the intangible nature of the resulting assets, and the accounting recognition requirements are frequently different than those for tangible assets.
+The following accounting guidance is provided to assist System financial accounting staff in determining the appropriate accounting treatment for internal use software, whether it is purchased from a vendor, internally developed, or significantly modified for use by the Federal Reserve Banks.1 This guidance will also be used for recording charges associated with a cloud computing arrangement containing a software license element, if certain conditions are met and for the recognition of implementation costs associated with a cloud computing arrangement that does not contain a software license element.
+This information expands on the requirements in the Financial Accounting Manual (FAM)'s Chapters 1 (Section 4.21) and 3 (Sections 30.72, 30.78, 30.80, and 30.95) and further highlights the underlying accounting principles that relate to software assets and expenses.2 The accounting treatment of costs incurred to purchase or develop internal use software is influenced by the intangible nature of the resulting assets, and the accounting recognition requirements are frequently different than those for tangible assets.

 The costs incurred to develop, purchase, and install software must be carefully analyzed and independently evaluated to establish the proper accounting treatment based on all the relevant factors.
 The discussion that follows will assist those performing the analysis in using a uniform analytical approach when evaluating the events and related information associated with software development efforts to promote consistency in accounting treatment for like transactions.